 (Modern Equipment + Engineering Methods + Motivated Employees +Enlightened Management) = Higher Productivity + Effective Quality Product)

-Modern machinery have to be employed & industrial activities such as method engineering, work study, time study & motion study have to be focused.
+Modern machineries have to be employed & industrial activities such as method engineering, work study, time study & motion study have to be focused.
 The worker’s work place has to be ergonomic and should have proper lighting, ventilation and seating arrangements, so that they enjoy their work & do not suffer from work related health problems and care should be taken that labor force becomes motivated employees.
 Also the labors & staff should be trained properly before allocating work to them.
 After all employees are backbones of a company.